xogroup/bunnybus/API.md

  * `globalExchange` - value of the exchange to transact through for message publishing.
 This is the default used when one is not provided within the `options` for any `BunnyBus` methods that supports one transactionally.
 Defaults to `default-exchange`. *[string]* **Optional**
  * `prefetch` - value of the maximum number of unacknowledged messages allowable in a channel.
 Defaults to `5`. *[number]* **Optional**
  * `maxRetryCount` - maximum amount of attempts a message can be requeued.
 This is the default used when one is not provided within the `options` for any `BunnyBus` methods that supports one transactionally.
 Defaults to `10`. *[number]* **Optional**
+ * `validatePublisher` - flag to dictate if consuming messages should be validated for a signature of publishing source.
+This is a safe guard to prevent unexpected message sources from entering the subscribing realm.
+A value of `bunnyBus` is stamped as a header property on the message during `publish()`.
+The `subscribe()` method will use the same value for authentication.
+Defaults to `true`. *[boolean]* **Optional**
+ * `validateVersion` - flag to dictate if major semver should be matched as part of the message subscription valiation.
+This is a safe guard to prevent mismatched `bunnyBus` drivers from pub/sub to each other.
+Consumers detecting mismatched major values will auto reject the message into an error queue.
+In order for this layer of validation to occur, `validatePublisher` must be allowed because the version value is set against the `bunnyBus` header.
+Defaults to `true`. *[boolean]* **Optional**

 Note that updates in the options directed at changing connection string will not take affect immediately.  [`_closeConnection()`](#_closeConnectioncallback) needs to be called manually to invoke a new connection with new settings.